Replacement vs Set Sum – Changes to Insurance Policies

 House After Christchurch Earthquake

-A shift to “sum insured” rather than current full replacement or reinstatement will require property owners to be proactive to ensure any building and improvements are adequately covered.
-Possibly a need to provide insurance certificates (or similar certification) to identify clearly the sum insured.
+A shift to “sum insured” rather than current full replacement or reinstatement means property owners need to be proactive to ensure their buildings and improvements are adequately covered.
+This may even mean providing insurance certificates (or similar certification) to identify clearly the sum insured.

-This is work typically prepared by a Registered Valuer.
-Historically insurance certificates have focused on commercial buildings.
-More recently there has been a trend towards providing insurance reinstatement estimates on high value homes as well (typically with improvements over perhaps $1,000,000 in value).
+Historically, insurance certificates have been used primarily for commercial buildings.
+But more recently there has been a trend towards providing insurance reinstatement estimates on high value homes as well, typically with improvements over ~$1,000,000 in value.
+This work is typically prepared by a professional Quantity Surveyor or Registered Valuer.

-A valuers insurance certificate provides a number of insurance estimates:
+An insurance certificate can provide a number of insurance estimates:

-• Indemnity Value – This can be defined typically either as the depreciated value of the asset or alternatively the estimated market value of the second hand asset (excluding land).
+• Indemnity Value – this can be defined typically either as the depreciated value of the asset, or alternatively the estimated market value of the second hand asset (excluding land).
 The figures may vary and which is adopted could depend on the wording of the insurance policy.
-This area is somewhat grey.

-The changes to insurance policies have important ramifications for home owners.
+Changes to insurance policies have important ramifications for home owners

-Owners will need to accurately value their asset to provide sufficient cover in the event of a total loss.
+Owners will need to accurately value the rebuild cost of their asset to provide sufficient cover in the event of a total loss.
 The sum insured will be fixed for a precise amount.
 This gives some certainty to the insured but it is imperative there is adequate cover.
-This is best done by a valuer with appropriate experience, especially on larger good quality property or original character/period homes.
+This is best done by a Quantity Surveyor with appropriate experience, especially on larger, high quality property or original character and period homes.

 The big danger to home owners is making sure their fixed sum of cover is sufficient to adequately replace the asset.
-This is where a valuers input should be used.
-It is also very important this fixed sum is updated regularly (typically two years) to ensure the asset is covered.
+This is where a Quantity Surveyor or Registered Valuer’s input should be used.
+It is also very important this fixed sum is updated regularly – typically every two years – to ensure the asset remains adequately covered.

-Follow the links to read more how we can assist with your insurance needs, via our valuers Insurance Valuations or quantity surveyors Rebuild Estimate for Insurance services.
+To find out more about how we can assist with your insurance needs, see our Valuers’ Insurance Valuations or Quantity Surveyors’ Rebuild Estimate for Insurance services.

 See also Diana Clement’s NZ Herald article: Homeowners may be in for an insurance shock